 Time and time again, I’d go back to the tried and tested methods and recipes that have been passed down my family to help with minor health issues like this.

 Now I’m sharing these traditional and natural remedies so you can try them with yours.

 This post contains affiliate links for your convenience.

 For more information, see my disclosures here.

 This ingredient is an age-old remedy for getting rid of a cough or sore throat.
 It’s the first thing that pops into anyone’s mind when they think of a natural remedy for good reason.

 Be warned though that not all honeys are created equal.
 Use the finest honey you can afford to get any medicinal benefit from it.
-I like having genuine Manuka Honey on hand because of it’s amazing nutritional profile.
-It’s best if you can get one with UMF (Unique Manuka Factor).

 Unique Manuka Factor is a guarantee that the anti-bacterial strength of the Manuka honey is of medicinal quality.